-Coordinators: Part of the modules: W. Tichy Software Methods s (p.
-71)[IW4INSWN /] ECTS Credits Hours per week 2 Term Winter term Instruction language de Learning Control / Exa The assessment is expl e description.
+Coordinators: Part of the modules: W. Tichy Software Methods (p.
+76)[IW4INSWM] ECTS Credits 3Hours per week 2Term Winter termInstruction language de Learning Control / Examinations The assessment is explained in the module description.
 Conditions None.
-Recommendations Basic knowledge of stat istics.
+Recommendations Basic knowledge of statistics.

-At the end of the course the student should be able...
+Learning Outcomes At the end of the course the student should be able...

-- · to describe empirical methodology in software engineering - · to list common sources of errors and how to avoid them - · to explain and to apply statistical analysis methods - · to name and to comment on examples of empirical studies in software engineering - · to plan and to implement empirical studies
+• to describe empirical methodology in software engineering

+- to list common sources of errors and how to avoid them - to explain and to apply statistical analysis methods - · to name and to comment on examples of empirical studies in software engineering - · to plan and to implement empirical studies